Aider-AI/aider/website/docs/troubleshooting/token-limits.md

 - Ask for smaller changes in each request.
 - Break your code into smaller source files.
-- Try using a stronger model like gpt-4o or opus that can return diffs.
+- Use a strong model like gpt-4o, sonnet or opus that can return diffs.

 ## Other causes